oxylabs/oxylabs-ub-mcp/README.md

 # oxylabs-stealth-browser-mcp

-## Oxylabs Stealth Browser
+## Oxylabs unblocking browser

-Stealth Browser enables you to run and control remote browsers without the complexity of managing them locally or on your own infrastructure.
+unblocking browser enables you to run and control remote browsers without the complexity of managing them locally or on your own infrastructure.
 It provides a seamless way to execute browser-based automation, testing, and web scraping without dealing with browser setup, resource constraints, or detection challenges.

 For detailed information, please refer to the official Oxylabs documentation: [documentation](https://developers.oxylabs.io/scraper-apis/unblocking-browser)

 ## Integration with MCP Server

-To integrate Stealth Browser with MCP, you'll need:
+To integrate unblocking browser with MCP, you'll need:
 - Node.js with npx for launching playwright-mcp
 - An MCP host with MCP client (Claude Desktop or Cursor)
-- MCP server configuration with Stealth Browser endpoint credentials.
+- MCP server configuration with unblocking browser endpoint credentials.

 ### How It Works

 The MCP host (like Cursor) comes with a built-in MCP client.
-Playwright-mcp acts as an MCP server, and instead of using a local browser, it connects to Stealth Browser via a secure WebSocket connection (WSS).
+Playwright-mcp acts as an MCP server, and instead of using a local browser, it connects to unblocking browser via a secure WebSocket connection (WSS).

 ![MCP Architecture](resources/mcp.png)